 - the look!

-- the look accompanied with click of finger, name
+- the look accompanied with name

 - child moved towards teacher/ teaching assistant

 - child asked to sit or stand

 - teacher moves into child's space

 - rewind try that again

 - teacher talks to child firmly

-- time out

-- time out in another place
+- time out in the classroom

 - warning board (see below Classroom Management)

 - loss of privilege (see above)

 - informal note or phone call to parent from class teacher suggesting a meeting should take place to discuss their child's behaviour (Headteacher to be informed and entries to be made into Behaviour Log by Class teacher.)

 - verbal / written letter of apology

-- time out in another class : verbal contract
+- time out in another class: verbal contract

 - internal lunchtime report

 - class report

 - lunchtime report with parents informed by letter

 - sanction to match the misdemeanour i.e. inappropriate play on the track results in loss of track privileges

 - increase of adult supervision moving around school and for school routines

 - behaviour contract

-- child referred to Deputy Head teacher
+- child referred to Senior teacher

 - child referred to Head teacher

-- Iunchtime exclusion
+- lunchtime exclusion

-- fixed period exclusion
+- suspension

-- permanent exclusion
+- exclusion